Is there a minimum educational background?

-Students who complete Yapug in 2015 and beyond do not need to apply via UAC for entry to degree programs at the University of Newcastle, with the exception of the Bachelor of Medical Science and Doctor of Medicine and the Bachelor of Midwifery.
+Students who complete Yapug do not need to apply via UAC for entry to degree programs at the University of Newcastle, with the exception of the Bachelor of Medical Science and Doctor of Medicine and the Bachelor of Midwifery.
 (Applications for the Bachelor of Medical Science and Doctor of Medicine and Bachelor of Midwifery degrees must still be lodged via UAC).

 For all other degrees you are able to apply directly through the University.
 There is no application fee.
 Applications will open at the end of August each year.